 Teeth are supported by hard tissues (such as the jaw bone) and soft tissues (such as periodontal ligaments and gums).
-However, not all gum tissues are the same!
-Several types perform different roles in the support and protection of the teeth.
+There are two types of exposed gum that perform different roles in the support and protection of the teeth.

 - “Free gingiva” is the looser tissue which most closely surrounds the visible area of the tooth and is not directly attached to the tooth.
 You probably notice this area of the gums when flossing: a thread of floss can usually move up underneath this lowest area of the gums.